 Before we dive into the specific equations that govern these concepts, it's crucial to establish a clear understanding of what energy, time, and acceleration represent individually.
 It is easy to take these basic definitions for granted, but a proper, deep dive is critical to understanding how they interact.

 Time, perhaps the most elusive of the three, is often defined as the measure of duration between events.
-It’s a fundamental dimension in which events occur in a sequence.
-Unlike energy, time is often perceived as linear, flowing in one direction, from the past to the future.
-However, Einstein's theory of relativity reveals that time is relative and can be affected by gravity and velocity.
+Worth adding: unlike energy, time is often perceived as linear, flowing in one direction, from the past to the future.
+In real terms, it’s a fundamental dimension in which events occur in a sequence.
+That said, Einstein's theory of relativity reveals that time is relative and can be affected by gravity and velocity.

 Acceleration is the rate at which an object's velocity changes over time.
+In practice, acceleration is a vector quantity, possessing both magnitude and direction.
 Velocity encompasses both speed and direction, meaning that a change in either can result in acceleration.
-Acceleration is a vector quantity, possessing both magnitude and direction.
 It is what we feel when a car speeds up, slows down, or turns a corner.

 Comprehensive Overview